The North Carolina Zoo hosts events from April to December that are designed to be enjoyed by guests of all ages.

 Join us for a wild evening of stories from the people that take care of the North Carolina Zoo’s most exotic animals...Jb Minter, the North Carolina Zoo’s Director of Animal Health, leads a four-part series of conversations with other Zoo staff and gives a peek into the sometimes bizarre world of everyday, exotic animal care.

 Celebrate Halloween at the Zoo!
+This year's Boo will be a little different, socially distanced and re-imagined for 2020!
 Boo at the Zoo is a family-friendly event of daytime Halloween fun.
-Enjoy trick-or-treat games, live music, entertainment, face painting, animal encounters and our popular children’s costume contest.
+Enjoy trick-or-treating at stations throughout the park, live music, a souvenir photo, Pumpkin Palooza (animals with pumpkin enrichment throughout the park), animal encounters, seasonal photo ops and the trails decorated for Halloween, and more!
 Gather up the entire family - all ages will enjoy this annual fall event at the Zoo.

 Costumes allowed for all ages, Adults may not wear masks or face paint according to North Carolina state law see below.

 ( § 14-12.8.
 Wearing of masks, hoods, etc., on public property.No person or persons shall in this State, while wearing any mask, hood or device whereby the person, face or voice is disguised so as to conceal the identity of the wearer, enter, or appear upon or within the public property of any municipality or county of the State, or of the State of North Carolina.
 (1953, c.
 1193, s.
 7.)